DOING WELL COMES FROM

 FOUNDER & PRINCIPAL

-Marsha D’Angelo is passionate about helping clients tell their stories, and building inclusive, respectful and strategic programs of communications.
+Marsha D’Angelo is passionate about helping clients tell their stories, and building inclusive, accessible and strategic programs of communications.
 With 18+ years of experience, she’s worked for top communications agencies in Canada and the U.K. In partnership with consultancy teams, she’s designed and directed research projects, training workshops, international media campaigns, and communications plans for organizations in technology, government, education, non-profit and finance.

 As a university lecturer, she’s won Canadian and international awards for her engaging and impactful instruction of communications, public relations and business presentations.
 She’s also the former Associate Dean for Kwantlen University's School of Business, a published writer, and an accomplished facilitator and speaker.